JauntyJJS/jaunty-blogdown/content/blog/2022-07-01-UseR-2022-2/index.md

 The first talk is about a small introduction of the [simPop](https://github.com/statistikat/simPop) R package by Alexander Kowarik.
 It is an R package used to create synthetic data.
 Synthetic data generation is useful when there is a need to transform sensitive but complex original data to into privacy-compliant data that still retains the complex structure of the original data.
 The transformed data can then be used for train machine learning models, software testing and simulation studies.
 This is actually my first time getting to know about synthetic data and what it is used for.
 I am grateful for the speaker for giving such a clear presentation for me to understand.

-### textrecipes to improve preprocessing of textual data
+### textrecipes To Improve Preprocessing Of Textual Data

 The second one switches to the topic of Text Analysis with the R package [textrecipes](https://textrecipes.tidymodels.org/).
 It is presented by [Emil Hvitfeldt](https://twitter.com/Emil_Hvitfeldt) one of the authors of the e-book [Supervised Machine Learning for Test Analysis in R](https://smltar.com/).
 While I am new to text data analysis, I am able to understand the unique properties of such dataset and why is it so hard to transform such a dataset into meaningful numbers that a machine learning model can use to learn.
 The presentation then shows step by step how [textrecipes](https://textrecipes.tidymodels.org/) is able to make this transformation process less painful and yet flexible to user’s different needs.